 “The state must allow artists the freedom to make personal decisions about what art they can and can’t create.”

 Elsewhere in the US, two Christian business owners in Ariozna are facing imprisonment and fines after refusing to use their artistic talents to create invitations for a same-sex wedding.

-Graphic designers Joanna Duka and Breanna Koski have been accused of violating laws which require people in the state to cater for all customer requests, including those made by same-sex couples.
+Graphic designers Joanna Duka and Breanna Koski have been accused of violating laws which require people in the state to cater for all customer requests.

 The Phoenix non-discrimination ordinance also prevents them from explaining to customers and the public why they could only create art consistent with their beliefs about marriage.